medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting-multiple-nodes.md

 As well, there's the [self hosted guide for 3.x]({{< relref "apps/guides/hosting/3.x/self-hosting" >}}).
 {{% /alert %}}

-### What is a clustered setup?
+### About clustered deployments

 In a clustered CHT setup, there are multiple CouchDB nodes responding to users.
 The ability to [horizontally scale](https://en.wikipedia.org/wiki/Horizontal_scaling#Horizontal_(scale_out)_and_vertical_scaling_(scale_up)) a CHT instance was added in version CHT 4.0.0.
 In this document we set up a three node CouchDB cluster.
 We require all three CouchDB nodes to be running and healthy before installing the CHT.
 Our healthcheck service determines the health of the CouchDB nodes and turns off the CHT if any single node is not functional.

-### What are the four nodes used for?
+### Node uses

 * Node 1 - CHT-core - runs the core functionality of the CHT like API, sentinel
-* Node 2, 3 & 4 - Couchdb Nodes (A 3 node couchdb cluster)
+* Node 2, 3 & 4 - CouchDB Nodes (A 3 node CouchDB cluster)

-## Setup
+## Prerequisites

 ### Servers

 Provision four Ubuntu servers (22.04 as of this writing) that meet our [hosting requirements]({{< relref "apps/guides/hosting/requirements" >}}) including installing Docker and Docker on all of them.
+This guide assumes you're using the `ubuntu` user and that it [has `sudo-less` access to Docker](https://askubuntu.com/a/477554).

 ### Network

-Make sure the following ports are open for the nodes:
+Make sure the following ports are open for all nodes:

 * `7946 TCP` - For Docker communication amongst nodes
 * `7946 UDP` - For Docker communication amongst nodes
 * `2377 TCP` - Docker cluster management communication